kubernetes/community/contributors/design-proposals/customresources-subresources.md

 #### Status

 The status endpoint of a CustomResource receives a full CR object.
-Changes outside of the status path are ignored.
+Changes outside of the `.status` subpath are ignored.
-For validation everything outside of the JSON Path `StatusPath` can be reset to the existing values of the CustomResource.
+For validation everything outside of the `.status` subpath can be reset to the existing values of the CustomResource.
 Then the JSON Schema presented in the CRD is validated against the whole object.

 Note: one could extract the status subobject, filter the JSON schema by rules applied to the status and then validate the status subobject only.
 The filter step of the JSON schema though is not obvious in the case that there are status validations not below a properties JSON Schema construct.
 For that reason, the alternative implementation is preferred as its semantics are much simpler.